 - Order a home LFD test kit online to be delivered to your home.

 If a test is negative, then your child can attend school and continue to follow any social distancing restrictions the school have put in place.

-If a test is positive, you must self isolate immediately, along with close contacts and other household members, in line with NHS Test and Trace guidance.
+If a test is positive, you must self-isolate immediately in line with NHS Test and Trace guidance.